debpal/GeoAnalyze/README.md

 [geopandas](https://github.com/geopandas/geopandas), and [shapely](https://github.com/shapely/shapely),
 to perform geoprocessing efficiently while reducing implementation complexity.
 Instead of requiring multiple lines of code to handle intermediate steps, the `GeoAnalyze.Raster` and `GeoAnalyze.Shape` classes streamline the process by automating these operations.
+Furthermore, the `GeoAnalyze.Visual` class assists in raster and vector data plotting and visualization.
 This allows users to execute geoprocessing tasks more efficiently, reducing code length while ensuring accuracy and scalability.

 ### *Raster*